Money Heist: Conception and writing

 The series was conceived by screenwriter Álex Pina and director Jesús Colmenar during their years of collaboration since 2008.
 After finishing their work on the Spanish prison drama Locked Up (Vis a vis), they left Globomedia to set up their own production company, named Vancouver Media, in 2016.
 For their first project, they considered either filming a comedy or developing a heist story for television, with the latter having never been attempted before on Spanish television.
 Along with former Locked Up colleagues, they developed Money Heist as a passion project to try new things without outside interference.
 Pina was firm about making it a limited series, feeling that dilution had become a problem for his previous productions.

 Initially entitled Los Desahuciados (The Evicted) in the conception phase, the series was developed to subvert heist conventions and combine elements of the action genre, thrillers and surrealism, while still being credible.
-Pina saw an advantage over typical heist films in that character development could span a considerably longer narrative arc.
+Pina saw an advantage over typical heist films in that character development could span a considerably longer narrative story arc.
 Characters were to be shown from multiple sides to break the viewers' preconceptions of villainy and retain their interest throughout the show.
 Key aspects of the planned storyline were written down at the beginning, while the finer story beats were developed incrementally to not overwhelm the writers.
 Writer Javier Gómez Santander compared the writing process to the Professor's way of thinking, "going around, writing down options, consulting engineers whom you cannot tell why you ask them that," but noted that fiction allowed the police to be written dumber when necessary.

 The beginning of filming was set for January 2017, allowing for five months of pre-production.
 The narrative was split into two parts for financial considerations.
 The robbers' city-based code names, which Spanish newspaper ABC compared to the colour-based code names in Quentin Tarantino's 1992 heist film Reservoir Dogs, were chosen at random in the first part, although places with high viewership resonance were also taken into account for the new robbers' code names in part 3.
-The first five lines of the pilot script took a month to write, as the writers were unable to make the Professor or Moscow work as narrator.
-Ultimately, Tokyo was chosen as an unreliable narrator.
+The first five lines of the pilot script took a month to write, as the writers were unable to make the Professor or Moscow work as the narrator.
+Ultimately, Tokyo was chosen as the narrator.
 Flashbacks and time-jumps increased the narrative complexity and made the story more fluid for the audience.
 The pilot episode required over 50 script versions until the producers were satisfied.
 Later scripts would be finished once per week to keep up with filming.